johnwbyrd/bloomer/README.md

 A computer from 1982 with **64KB of RAM** and a **1MHz processor** is now checking your spelling against the same SCOWL dictionary used by modern Linux spell checkers.

 The SCOWL wordlist alone is 1.19MB.
-But the Commodore 1541 holds only 170KB of memory.160KB.
+But the Commodore 1541 holds only 170KB of memory.
 And the poor Commodore 64 has only 64KB of RAM. **Do the math.**

 ## How?